 Causes of Swimming Pool Accidents

 While swimming pool accidents can sometimes be the fault of the swimmer, often, a property owner’s negligence or carelessness leads to accidents in and around a pool.
 Some common property hazards that lead to pool accidents include:

-These are just a few of the potential dangers that could lead to a swimming pool accident.
-Most pool accidents are preventable if the property owner takes steps to ensure that the property is safe and well-maintained.
+These are just a few potential dangers that could lead to a swimming pool accident.
+Most pool accidents are preventable if the property owner ensures that the property is safe and well-maintained.

 Types of Accidents That Occur In & Around Swimming Pools

 As is the case with many other recreational activities, there are risks associated with swimming.
 Some of the most common types of accidents that occur in and around swimming pools include:

 Seek medical attention